khanlab/cvpl_tools/docs/GettingStarted/segmentation_pipeline.rst

 ********************

-See `Setting Up the Script <GettingStarted/setting_up_the_script>`_ to understand boilerplate code used below, which is required to understand the following example.
+See `Setting Up the Script <GettingStarted/setting_up_the_script>`_ to understand boilerplate code used below, required to understand the following example.

-Now we have defined a :code:`process` function, the next step is to write our script that uses the pipeline to segment an input dataset.
+With a :code:`process` function defined, the next step is to write our script that uses the pipeline to segment an input dataset.
 Note we need a dask cluster and a temporary directory setup before running the :code:`forward()` method.